The Best Survival Axes Can Split, Chop & Defend In A Pinch

 Wood is particularly susceptible to breaking, splintering, and rotting.

-But even plastic and fiberglass handles need to be replaced occasionally.
+But even plastic and fiberglass handles wear out.

 Avoiding Rust

-To avoid this with your axe, keep it inside, away from excessive moisture.
+To avoid this, keep it inside, away from moisture.

 If you run into some rust, there’s a quick fix: Vapor Rust.